1. icon-arrow-left

 Did you know that your body has a built-in chemical to help you cope with stress?
 It’s a hormone called cortisol, and while it’s essential for good health, too much can quietly wreak havoc on your body over time.

-“Cortisol is the body’s built-in stress responder,” says Warren Licht, MD, system medical director for Primary Care and Subspeciality Medicine at Atlantic Health.
+“Cortisol is the body’s built-in stress responder,” says Warren Licht, MD, system medical director for Primary Care and Subspecialty Medicine at Atlantic Health.
 “It gives us the energy to act quickly and handle pressure.
 It’s an emergency fuel source that spikes if you need to jump out of the way of a speeding car or make a stage presentation to a crowd.”

 What is Cortisol?